ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 sed -i "s/^APP_URL=.*/APP_URL=http:\/\/$ip_address/" /var/www/html/.env
 ```

-- `hostname -I | awk '{print $1}'` retrieves the IP address of the machine.
+- `hostname -I | awk '{print $2}'` retrieves the IP address of the machine.

 - `hostname -I` gets a list of IP addresses associated with the hostname, and `awk '{print $2}'` selects the second IP address from the list.
 (I prefer to use the second that comes up on my server as that is the unique one for me, you can change 2 to 1 as you see fit).

-We also need to add some database configuration parameters, we will `sed` to replace what needs replacing and echo the new items into the file.
+We also need to add some database configuration parameters, we will use `sed` to replace what needs replacing and echo the new items into the file.

 Add the following to your script